 How to play: Split into teams of 2-4 people.
 Appoint a leader (or “peeker”) to each team.
 Take the peekers to a separate area to show them the distinctive sculpture, object, or image you’ve chosen.
 Once the peekers rejoin their team, they have 5 minutes to describe to their teammates what the secret object looks like while their team recreates it best they can.

 To make things more interesting, ban your peekers’ use of words obviously associated with the object!

 Exactly what it sounds like.
-Step outside to do some team building in fresh air.
+Step outside to do some team building in the fresh air.
 (I mean, I guess you could do these in a big room instead, but that’s no fun, is it?)

 Why play?
 Breaks the ice, helps learn names, exercises memorization skills.

 How to play: Have about 10-20 people stand in a circle.
 One person, say, Jim, starts off by saying, “I’m Jim,” and passes the ball to someone else across the circle.
 The person who catches it says, “Hi Jim, I’m Rachel.”
 Then Rachel passes the ball to someone else, following the same pattern.
 Increase difficulty by increasing speed and the number of balls in the circle.

 Materials: A few random, medium-sized objects like cones, balls, bottles, boxes